 Castle Hill, Castle Donington, Leicestershire

-A modern functional structure, not of architectural or historical significance.
+A plain modern design, not of architectural or historical significance.

 Original Date: 1992